distsys-MQ/ds-viz/README.md

 - Runtime instructions:
     - Click on the tabs above the information windows to switch between `Current Server` and `Current Job` for the left window, and `Current Results` and `Final Results` for the right window.
+    - Press the `Show Job` button to toggle highlighting for the currently selected job.
     - Selection:
         - Change the currently selected server by moving the `Server` slider.
 The information in `Current Server` will update accordingly, and the green highlight will move to the selected server.